 This is a process that has gone on (and on) and continues up until the present day.
 And although on the surface this appears to be the result of ego and petty in-fighting, it is, upon further consideration, perhaps an inevitable consequence when any control-freak dies as head of a powerful family.
 Children will argue and eventually go their own ways.

 To beginners - and this is something those immersed in these arguments forget - it all sounds like children arguing - which in a sense it is exactly that.
 It appears at best nonsensical or irrelevant, at worst incestuous and self-destructive.

 Yet, we are left with a dilemma: the number of postures in a Tai Chi Form, the order of postures or even the intention behind the postures varies so much between schools, between practitioners of the same school, between students of the same teacher - that any claims of exclusive application or interpretation are - as Chuang Tzu would say - increasingly laughable.

 Does this mean I can make up anything I like?

 Clearly not, though looking back at some of the divisions and manifestations that have appeared over the last century some people think so.

-We do have for reference, what is known as the Tai Chi classics - that compilation of writings by teachers and students over the years that describes the principles we should aspire to.
-However the classics are extremely vague and suffer from ambiguity leaving us all free to interpret what we want and how we want.
+We do have, for reference, what is known as the Tai Chi classics - that compilation of writings by teachers and students over the years that describes the principles we should aspire to.
+However the classics are, as is the nature of Tai Chi, extremely vague and suffer from large doses of ambiguity, leaving us all free to interpret what we want and how we want.